UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 On branch main
 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)

-	modified:   ui-example.sh
+	modified:   index.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 {: .output}

-The last line is the key phrase:
-"no changes added to commit".
-We have changed this file,
+The last line is the key phrase: "no changes added to commit".
+We have changed
-but we haven't told Git we will want to save those changes
+this file, but we haven't told Git we will want to save those changes (which we
-(which we do with `git add`)
-nor have we saved them (which we do with `git commit`).
+do with `git add`) nor have we saved them (which we do with `git commit`).
+So
-So let's do that now.
-It is good practice to always review
+let's do that now.
+It is good practice to always review our changes before
-our changes before saving them.
+saving them.
 We do this using `git diff`.
-This shows us the differences between the current state
+This shows us the differences between
-of the file and the most recently saved version:
+the current state of the file and the most recently saved version:

 ~~~
 $ git diff